RileyAlt/Readme-Generator/GENERATED_README.md

-    # README Generator
+    # rtgw

   ### Author
-  Riley
+  w

-  If you'd like to contact me, please email RileyAltenburg@gmail.com
+  If you'd like to contact me, please email vrt

   ### GitHub Information

-  Find my Repository information here Riley_Alt
+  Find my Repository information here efvwr

   ### Description

-  My Motivation for the project was I wanted to stream line my Process when createing a very simple yet effective way to build out a proper ReadME with all requiresmen
+  My Motivation for the project was brb
-  The project was built To make ReadME files Easier than ever, and to ensure I always have the proper guidlines and licenses This solved What a README file should look like
+  The project was built r
+  This solved br
-  What I learn from the project was how to build a propert read me, and effectilvy apply Node to my skills
+  What I learn from the project was r

   ### Installation

-  If any what Items need to be installed to run properly? you must Run NPM I before completing, you must also have V16 of node downloaded
+  If any what Items need to be installed to run properly? br

   ### Usage

-  The program runs as follows:
+  The program runs as follows: br